radview/webload-documentation/docs/recorder/appendix_a.md

    For example, in the preceding figure, the comment area explains that the Server Host Name field is used to define the NNTP Server Name or IP to be used when logging in to the specified NNTP server.
 WebLOAD Recorder automatically sends the user-specified name and password to the NNTP server when connecting.

-3. Enter the appropriate field value into the Value column next to the field name, as described [Table 56](#_bookmark259).
+3. Enter the appropriate field value into the Value column next to the field name, as described the [Table](#nntp_connect).

 4. Click **OK**.